anzerr/banano.miner/README.md

 ### `Intro`
-Easyer way to "mine" on a server with no gui
+Easyer way to "mine" on a server with no gui (haven't seen any difference in hash speed compared to a normal browser)

 ### `Docker`
 Installing docker can be found [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

-Run a=<ban_account> b=<threads>
+Run a=<ban_account> b=<threads> it works best with event numbers (2,4,6,8,...)
 ```
-docker run -e "a=ban_3zi3ku5dqbdn1uzggcu9gggut1bojsa1a1jurdqnmcnohy94nu6bo3fo19cv" -e "b=4" anzerr/bananominer:latest
+docker run -d -e "a=ban_3zi3ku5dqbdn1uzggcu9gggut1bojsa1a1jurdqnmcnohy94nu6bo3fo19cp" -e "b=4" anzerr/bananominer:latest
 ```

 Build image